-- Flying scale model of a real rocket to the highest measured altitude
+- Fly a scale model of a real rocket to a high altitude

-- Score is the sum of static judging score (max 600 point) and altitude (in meters)
+- Score is the sum of static judging score (max 600 points) and altitude (in meters)

 - Altitude is measured using an electronic altimeter